Derecho-Project/sospdemo/README.md

 This demo is built with [Derecho](https://github.com/Derecho-Project/derecho/tree/sospdemo) [gRPC](https://grpc.io/) (for client-server communication), and [MXNet](https://mxnet.apache.org/) (for inference using CNN models).

 ### 1. Derecho
-Please follow the installation instruction on the [Derecho project page](https://github.com/Derecho-Project/derecho/tree/sospdemo).
+Please follow the installation instructions on the [Derecho project page](https://github.com/Derecho-Project/derecho/tree/sospdemo), with one addendum: you'll need to be on the `sospdemo` branch.

 ### 2. gRPC
 We have only tested this demo with gRPC v1.20.0, but it should also work with other gRPC versions.
 You can install this version with the following commands: